 I work on ecology and biogeochemistry of plants and soils in the context of ongoing anthropogenic global change.
-I am particularly interested in nutrient (particularly nitrogen) dynamics and plant investment into nutrient uptake and re-cycling.
+I am particularly interested in nutrient (particularly nitrogen) dynamics, functional phenology, and plant investment into nutrient uptake and re-cycling.
 Methodologically, I use both destructive techniques, including stable isotope tracers (e.g. 13C and 15N) as well as non-destructive observational methods.
 Below-ground these latter methods are very limited and I am currently working on improving image interpretation (both in terms of information extraction and relevance to ecosystem functionality) from minirhizotron measurements of roots.
 I am also interested in analytical techniques (both classical statistics and machine learning methods) for interpreting and scaling field observations.

 I am a member of the BAIE Group and Soil Biogeochemistry Group, working on plant-soil system processes in the MANIP experiment.
-At this site in the Spanish dehesa (a seasonally dry, managed agroforestry ecosystem), N/P stoichometry has been manipulated by nutrient additions.
+At this site in the Spanish dehesa (a seasonally dry, managed agroforestry ecosystem), we manipulated N/P stoichometry by nutrient additions.
 We are interested in how this affects ecosystem processes, particularly its potential to act as a C sink or source.
-I joined the group in October 2015 and am currently working on experiments investigating belowground processes and responses to nutrient additions.
-I am using a custom-built minirhizotron (below-ground camera system) root observations in situ and developing quantitative methods for relating such 'remote sensed' observations to real properties of roots and soils.
-Additionally I am using 15N and 14C-labelled litter to measure litter decomposition and nutrient cycling processes which I aim to relate to root activities and other soil properties measured at our field site.
+I joined the group in October 2015 have worked on a variety of experiments investigating belowground properties and responses to nutrient additions.

 Minirhizotrons: I designed built a minirhizotron (below-ground camera system) root observations in situ have worked on developing quantitative methods for relating such 'remote sensed' observations to real properties of roots and soils, as well as using these methods for understanding ecosystem functioning.